-In the wild, salmon get their characteristic hue from the creatures they eat.
-Even as eggs, salmon are a shade of pink or orangish red.
-The unique color reflects this carnivore’s diet of shrimp and krill, which eat .
+In the wild, salmon get their characteristic hue from the creatures they eat, similar to flamingos.
+Even as eggs, salmon are pinkish to a reddish-orange.
+This unique "salmon pink" color reflects this carnivore’s diet of shrimp and krill.
 Each species of salmon eats a different proportion of these carotenoid-rich crustaceans, which influences how pink or red they become.
-For example, sockeye and coho salmon tend to be the deepest in color, while pink salmon is, well, pinker.
+For example, sockeye and coho salmon tend to be the deepest in color, while pink salmon is, pinker.

 Then there’s the special case of king salmon, which can carry a recessive trait that leads to white or ivory flesh.
 In the past, fishermen and women used to stay away from this oddity, but white-fleshed, wild-caught king salmon is now considered more of a delicacy.
 Now, does it taste the same as its more colorful counterpart?
 That’s up for debate.

 According to research conducted by DSM, a company that supplies dye to salmon farmers, different intensities of salmon dye appeal to different consumer bases.
-DSM even offers a “SalmoFan” to their clients — kind of like a paint wheel — to help salmon farmers determine how much pigment to use in their fish feed in order to achieve a certain shade of pink (2).
-Industry research conducted by a group of Norwegian academics shows that when offered the choice, consumers associate quality with color and would be willing to pay more for richer shades of pink (3).
+DSM even offers a “SalmoFan” to their clients — kind of like a paint wheel — to help salmon farmers determine how much pigment to use in their fish feed in order to achieve a certain shade of pink.
+Industry research conducted by a group of Norwegian academics shows that when offered the choice, consumers associate quality with color and would be willing to pay more for richer shades of pink.

 So there you have it.
 Farmed or wild, a salmon’s color resembles what it eats.
 Shrimp and krill for wild and synthetic astaxanthin for farmed.